-NASCAR Power Rankings: William Byron wins, remains No. 1
+NASCAR Power Rankings: William Byron stays at No. 1

 NBC Sports NASCAR Power Rankings